-- 4.5.1 Authorization requirements are issued and administrated by the Kingdom Marshal's office.
-For an authorization or renewal to be officially recorded the following forms must be completed, signed, and accompanied by the \$5 fee or the authorization/renewal will be void. - 4.5.1.1 Combined Verification of Authorization and Temporary Authorization Card.
+- 4.5.1 Authorization requirements are issued and administrated by the Kingdom Earl Marshal's office.
+For an authorization or renewal to be valid and officially recorded the following forms must be completed and signed: - 4.5.1.1 Combined Verification of Authorization and Temporary Authorization Card.

 This form must be completed any time the MoL processes an authorization, add-on weapons form, transfer of authorizations from another Kingdom, renewal of an expired card, or a lost card.
 Three copies are required.
-(One card goes to the KMoL with the tournament report, one card remains with the MoL-in-Charge's records, and the third card goes to the fighter to serve as their temporary authorization card.)
+(One copy goes to the KMoL with the tournament report, one copy remains with the MoL-IC's records, and the third copy goes to the fighter to serve as their temporary authorization card.)
 This temporary card will be valid for three months.
-For example, if the authorization takes place on 1/00, the expiration date will be 4/00.
+For example, if the authorization takes place on 1/01/22, the expiration date will be 4/01/22.

-4.5.1.1.1 For an authorization, add-on weapons form, or transfer of authorizations from another kingdom, the marshals, MoL, and fighter must sign the temporary card.

-- 4.5.1.1.2 For a renewal or lost card, the MoL and the fighter must sign the temporary card. - 4.5.2 If a fighter is authorizing in an add-on weapon form, the process is exactly the same as if it were a new authorization and new cards will be issued.
+- 4.5.1.1.1 For an authorization, add-on weapons form, or transfer of authorizations from another kingdom, the marshals, MoL, and fighter must sign the temporary card. - 4.5.1.1.2 For a renewal, fighters should submit a renewal request through the online authorization system (See 4.6, Renewal of Authorizations and Confirmation of Authorizations). - 4.5.2 If a fighter is authorizing in an add-on weapon form, the process is exactly the same as if it were a new authorization and new cards will be issued.
 MoLs may NOT make any changes to the existing fighter card.